Business and Society Program

 2012 First Movers

-The Aspen Institute Business and Society Program recently convened the fourth class of First Mover Fellows in Wye, MD for their second seminar.
+The Aspen Institute Business and Society Program is please to announce the fourth class of First Mover Fellows.
 These individuals are working within companies to unite business growth with a sustainable society in the products and services they are developing.
 This year's Fellows come from a wide variety of industries.

 Nicola J. Acutt, Director, VMware Foundation.
 Nicola J. Acutt, Ph.D., is the Director of the VMware Foundation, which is focused on providing a platform for the virtualization and cloud computing company's more than 11,000 employees across 40+ locations to be active corporate citizens and make a difference in the communities in which they live and work, and in the wider world.
 Nicola developed and runs the global programs, including the signature Service Learning initiative, which represent a twist on traditional corporate philanthropy by amplifying the personal commitments and contributions of the company's employees rather than giving money away at the corporate level.
 Ultimately, Nicola is a champion for applying the principles of innovation and collaboration to building a culture of service and corporate citizenship at VMware.
 Prior to joining VMware, Nicola was the Associate Dean and faculty member at Presidio Graduate School.
 She has worked as a consultant to the South African Government on natural resource policy and, as a Ph.D. candidate, undertook research at the Center for Social and Economic Research on the Global Environment in the UK.
 Originally from South Africa, Nicola received a Commonwealth Scholarship to complete her Ph.D. at the University of East Anglia in the UK, and has a Bachelor of Science degree from the University of California, Berkeley.